 What’s the main problem with lens flares?
 It can lower the overall contrast of a photograph a lot, which can be problematic in both portraits and landscape shots.
 However, some types of lens flares can make images more artistic.
 Understanding lens flare can help you use it or avoid it — you just need to understand what kind of atmosphere you want to achieve in the final version of your image.

 How Lens Flares Happen

 Every camera lens consists of several lens elements.
 The flare is caused by non-image forming light – this kind of light does not pass directly along its intended path but instead reflects internally on lens elements before finally reaching the sensor.
 Essentially, non-image forming light is stray light.

-Lens elements contain some type of anti-reflective coating which aims to minimize lens flare.
+Lens elements contain some type of anti-reflective coating which aims to reduce lens flare.
 However, this coating can’t completely eliminate lens flare.
 Light sources always reflect a small fraction of light.
 Although flare is caused by internal reflections, it often requires a very strong light source (such as the sun) in order to become visible in a photo.

 Flare looks like a polygonal shape and its exact shape depends on a number of factors.
 The aperture is one of them.
 For instance, if your lens is opened up (the depth of field is shallow), the flare will look more like a blob, without definition.
 As you stop down (use more narrow aperture values), the flare will become more defined.

 Factors That Impact Lens Flare

 There are many factors that can impact this effect in your images.
 These are the most important ones: